The-G-Man-Half-Life/PracticaNumero1ProgramacionFuncionalEnHaskell/README.md

     - How to organize properly the flow of the functions to make everything work properly having in mind the many functionalities present in the program.

+### General problems throught the development
+   - Installing all the required components to make Haskell compile properly since we were using VSC to write and test everything.
+   - The high difficulty involved in understanding Haskell to develop all the programs since our team has not had to deal with functional programming ever.
+   - Coordinating all the proccess through Github.
+     Since we divided the work between all members coordinating how to use the tool appropiately to evite fatal mistakes was really important.
+   - Time organization and video preparation.
+   - Maintaining a clean code throught the entire development proccess

 ## Prerequisites

 - GHC (Haskell Compiler)